 You have been temporarily or permanently disabled.
 If you are receiving disability from the Social Security Administration, check with your retirement plan provider.
 You may also be 100% vested in all of your employer money, and you may be eligible for distributions from the plan.

 You are ready to retire.
 For many retirees, the best option is to consolidate all your retirement plans into one IRA (or two IRAs if you have both Roth and pre-tax dollars).
 Then you have one pool of assets to manage.
 If you have not engaged a financial advisor, this is a great time to investigate that option.
 Most IRAs will allow you to set up a linked banking account to pull money to when you need to withdraw funds.
 Make sure that the IRA or retirement plan provider does not charge a per withdrawal fee.
 If they do, estimate your annual needs, and set up an annual withdrawal.
 For traditional IRAs, when you withdraw the funds, you will be subject to taxation for that tax year.
 So, if you don’t need the funds, you can choose to leave them in your IRA or your retirement plan in many cases.
 Once you are age 72, the IRS requires that you begin making minimum withdrawals.
 The IRA provider or your retirement plan should let you know the amount, but it is your responsibility to ensure you begin receiving timely withdrawals once you attain age 72.
 Lastly, even if you retire, but perhaps take on a retirement side job, the IRS does allow you to make contributions to an IRA if you have earned income.

 ML&R Wealth Management is here to serve you as an individual throughout your career.
 Should you find you have questions, please contact an advisor today.
-ML&R Wealth Management also serves as the investment advisor and third-party administrator on company retirement plans.
-If you are a participant in one of our plans or you wish to engage our services for your company retirement plan, please contact email@example.com.
+ML&R Wealth Management also serves as the investment advisor and third-party administrator on company retirement plans in Austin.
+If you are a participant in one of our plans or you wish to engage our services for your company retirement plan, please contact firstname.lastname@example.org.